BLCM/bl3mods/Apocalyptech/README.md

   for killing enemies with specific manufacturers.
 - **Droughts Stocked Porta-Potties** - Ensures that all porta-potties in The Droughts have the usual porta-potty weapon attachments when looting.
+- **Easy Entry to Fort Sunshine** - Adds a door-opening lever to the outside of Fort Sunshine, in Floodmoor Basin.
 - **Free Hemovorous Door** - Makes the door to get to Hemovorous the Invincible free, instead of costing 500 Eridium.
 - **Mega TimeSaver XL** - Speeds up slow animations throughout the game.